The 9 Best Fast Food Burritos, Ranked (Plus How To Make Them Better!)

 Calories: 700-1230

-It’s hard for me to admit this because outside of this fast food ranking I shit on Chipotle so often you’d think I just ate… well, Chipotle.
-As someone who has grown up in Los Angeles, arguably the burrito capital of America, I’ve watched friends and family obsess over Chipotle when for half the price they could get a much better burrito at literally every corner.
-But when I really break it down and think about the individual flavors and the quality of the ingredients, I have to say Chipotle is just operating at another level compared to its fast casual and fast food competition.
+It’s hard for me to admit this, because outside of this fast food ranking I shit on Chipotle so often you’d think I just ate… well, Chipotle.
+As someone who has grown up in Los Angeles, arguably the burrito capital of America, I’ve watched friends and family obsess over Chipotle when for half the price they could get a much better burrito on literally every corner.
+But when I really break it down and think about the individual flavors and the quality of the ingredients, I have to say Chipotle is just operating at another level compared to its fast-casual and fast food competition.

-Like Qdoba and Moe’s the burritos here are customizable and each of Chipotle’s protein offerings is good.
+Like Qdoba and Moe’s, the burritos here are customizable and each of Chipotle’s protein offerings is good.
 The steak is juicy with a great flame-grilled flavor and a texture devoid of gristly bits.
-The carnitas are tender and well seasoned, and the barbacoa is even better.
+The carnitas are tender and well seasoned and the barbacoa is even better.
 But my favorite Chipotle option is the chicken, which features dark meat cuts that make the chicken supremely juicy.
 Of all the burritos on this ranking, Chipotle has the best meat, and the best chicken by a mile.

 Chipotle’s beans are fine, both the black and pinto are tender and fluffy but I wish Chipotle would go heavier on the seasoning.
 That’s nothing salsa can’t remedy and each of Chipotle’s salsas, which include a mild tomatillo-based green chili salsa (it’s heavy on the onions be warned), a spicy tomatillo red chili salsa, and pico de gallo are delicious, offering a lot of complexity and heat.
-I also have to give credit to Chipotle’s guacamole, while heavy on the onions which give it a bit of a bite the inclusion of jalapeños peppers and cilantro add a great depth of flavor and spice.
+I also have to give credit to Chipotle’s guacamole, while heavy on the onions which give it a bit of a bite, the inclusion of jalapeños peppers and cilantro add a great depth of flavor and spice.
 It’s part of what makes this guacamole so damn addicting.

 The weakest link on this burrito is Chipotle’s ridiculous cilantro lime rice.
-By now it’s no secret that I think most fast casual and fast food Mexican-inspired eateries just don’t know how to make rice but Chipotle takes it to another level by including way more lime than any sane person can handle.
+By now it’s no secret that I think most fast-casual and fast food Mexican-inspired eateries just don’t know how to make rice but Chipotle takes it to another level by including way more lime than any sane person can handle.
 Like Chipotle’s chips, the use of lime here is overwhelming unless you have the strange desire to eat a lime.
 Luckily you can skip the rice, and that will leave more room for a better wrap.

 I also really like Chipotle’s cheese, which is a blend of Monterey Jack and white cheddar cheese.
 If they could figure out a way to make it melt, they might have something that rivals the corner taqueria.

-How To Make It Better
+How To Make It Better:

 I’ve seen this time and time again and Chipotle, just because you have the option to add all of these ingredients, it doesn’t mean you should.
 I love the customizable aspect of Chipotle, but that puts a little too much power in the hands of the consumer and sometimes let’s face it, we don’t know what we’re doing.
 That’s why were eating at Chipotle in the first place.